 The Guild of Induction Experience Designers (the GIED) is a think tank of Order of the Arrow members who develop induction programs.
 We are independent, unofficial, and have no official relationship with the National OA Committee or any part of the Boy Scouts of America.
 So NONE OF THE MATERIALS ON THIS SITE ARE OFFICIAL.
 We are all deeply interested and involved in the induction, but have an amazing variety of experience and expertise.

 We are concerned about genuine misappropriation in the OA of Native American culture and religious culture in general.
 On the other hand, we love Indian lore in the Order.
 The sound of the drums, the singing, the bells, the patterns of dance, the regalia.
-Thus we seek to completely eliminate inappropriate program elements so imagine me and you streaming that appropriate Indian culture can continue to exist in the Order without rancor.
+Thus we seek to completely eliminate inappropriate program elements so that appropriate Indian culture can continue to exist in the Order without rancor.

 Definition of gied (Old English): Poem, story, or song that prophesizes using legend.